iconify/website/docs/usage/css/index.md

 ### Icons with palette

-Icons with hardcoded palette are rendered as background images:
+Icons with hardcoded palette can be rendered as background images:

 ```yaml
 src: usage/css-demo-bg.html